You’ve thought long and hard about your business plans and always dreamed of becoming your own boss.

 Solve a problem

-This age-old advice may sound cliche, but is actually one of the most helpful starting points for deciding upon a new product.
+This age-old advice may sound cliche, but it is actually one of the most helpful starting points for deciding upon a new product or online business idea.

-Finding a product that meets a real-world need not only means you’ll have a ready-made audience, but it also ensures that your product has longevity going forward.
+Finding a product for your online business that meets a real-world need not only means you’ll have a ready-made audience but also ensures that your business strategy has longevity going forward.

-Remember, you don’t need to invent a whole new product to solve an existing problem.
+Remember, you don’t need to invent a whole new product to solve an existing problem, you just need to translate your business idea to your target market.

-As an online retailer, your job is to connect the right people with the right products.
-If the problem is that a certain group of people aren’t currently being targeted with a product they need, you can solve that problem too.
+The job of online small business owners is to connect their target audience with their own products.
+If the problem is that potential customers aren’t currently being targeted with a product they need, as an online business owner, you can solve that problem with market research.

 Fill a niche

-When launching a an online business, you’re always walking the line between ensuring you have a big enough audience to make it profitable and standing up against competitors offering similar products.
+When launching an online business, you’re always walking the line between ensuring your business idea has a big enough audience to make it profitable and standing up against other online businesses and the traditional brick-and-mortar business that offers similar products.

-Finding a niche is not simple and requires a fair amount of research into what consumers want, what’s on offer elsewhere, and what’s missing on the market.
+Finding an online business niche is not simple.
+Starting an online business requires a lot of research into what consumers want, what’s on offer elsewhere, and what’s missing on the market.
+It’s a long process, but it is the only way to truly evaluate product viability on the market and should be a core part of your online business model.

-Your niche might not be a product itself, but instead might be a new way of marketing a product or introducing it to a new audience.
+Your niche might not be a product you sell online, but instead might be a new way of marketing a product, a new business structure, or realigning your brand identity or your own online business to introduce a product to a new audience.

 Be realistic about your limitations

-While there might be a huge appetite for a given product, that doesn’t mean it’s the right product for you to sell.
+There might even be a huge target audience for your given product or business idea, but that doesn’t mean it’s the right product for you to sell online.

-Not all products are created equal and you might find that something is wrong for you if:
+Many online businesses and online business owners find out fast that not all products are created equal, and you might find that something is wrong for you if:

-- There are restrictions on its sale in your target countries or states.
+- There are restrictions on its sale in your target countries or states, or the product requires a specific sales tax license.

 - It requires specialist storage, like refrigeration or a water supply, or has a limited shelf life.